Fine Art - BA (Hons) Degree (full-time course)

 - On-site and public exhibiting opportunities

-During the first term of the course, students explore the range of specialist areas through practical workshops and inductions.
-For the rest of the course, students may specialise in painting, printmaking, drawing, sculpture, installation, photography, or use a range of approaches to fine art without specialising in one area.
+During the first term of the course, you will explore the range of specialist areas through practical workshops and inductions.
+For the rest of the course, you may specialise in painting, printmaking, drawing, sculpture, installation, photography, or use a range of approaches to fine art without specialising in one area.

 The course includes workshops, crits and seminars, where students of all specialist areas meet to discuss their work and exchange ideas.

-Through talks, discussions, gallery visits and their own research, students develop an awareness of the historical and contemporary context of fine art and the ability to critically evaluate their work and that of their contemporaries.
+Through talks, discussions, gallery visits and your own research, you'll develop an awareness of the historical and contemporary context of fine art and the ability to critically evaluate your work and that of your contemporaries.

-Throughout the course, students develop their professional practice as artists and have exhibitions both in college and in public spaces, as well as taking part in other external projects.
+Throughout the course, you will develop your professional practice as artists and have exhibitions both in college and in public spaces, as well as taking part in other external projects.

 Video tour of our campus